-- The EU General Data Protection Regulation (GDPR) comes into force on 25th May 2018.
-Like many organisations, we are making changes to comply with the new GDPR legislation across all areas of the business.
-We will be implementing the following changes on 22nd May 2018
+The EU General Data Protection Regulation (GDPR) came into force on 25th May 2018.
+In response, Nominet made the following changes to comply with GDPR legislation:

-- The .UK WHOIS will no longer display the registrant’s name or address, unless they have given permission to do so – all other data shown in the current .UK WHOIS will remain the same.
+- The .UK WHOIS doesn’t display the registrant’s name or address, unless they have given permission to do so.

-- For registrants who wish for their data to be published in the WHOIS, we will provide appropriate mechanisms to allow them to give their explicit consent.
+- For registrants who want their data to be published in the WHOIS, Nominet provides mechanisms to allow them to give their explicit consent.

-- An enhanced version of our Searchable WHOIS service will be made available free of charge to specific LEA’s.
-Those users will have access to the names and addresses we hold.
+- An enhanced version of the Searchable WHOIS service is available free of charge to specific LEAs.
+Those users have access to the names and addresses Nominet holds.

-- The Privacy Services Framework will be discontinued
+- The Privacy Services Framework has been discontinued

-- The rules for 2nd level registrations will be aligned with the third level rules.
-Address for service will no longer be required and PO Boxes will be accepted as valid address types.
+- The rules for second-level registrations are aligned with the third-level rules.
+Addresses for service are no longer required, and PO Boxes are accepted as valid address types.